davidpeckham/pyunv/README.txt

 PyUnv will likely not parse universes created in BusinessObjects 6.5.
 If it works for your 6.5 universes, please let me know.

+PyUnv may work with universes created by BusinessObjects XI R3.
+Let me know if you try this.